Dexecure/iOS-sdk/README.md

 # iOS-sdk
 iOS-SDK for Dexecure.

-Dexecure’s asset optimizer compresses media assets automatically with zero configuration based on the device, operating system and the network the user is on
+Dexecure’s asset optimizer compresses media assets automatically with zero configuration based on the device, operating system and the network the user is on.

+# CocoaPods
+To integerate Dexecure into your Xcode project using Cocoapods , specify it in your Podfile:

+pod 'Dexecure' , '~> 0.0.1'